PremK177/java-workshop-dit/07-10-2025/notes.md

 5. to print the first ten odd numbers from the range of 1 lakh 13 to 7 lakh 47 thousand 313
 6. to print sum/avg of first 45 natural numbers

-Looping statements is also known as entry or exit control statement
+Looping statements is also known as an entry or exit control statement
 1. while
 2. for
 3. do while

+W, m, z, s

+The terminology like golden number, fibonacci series, attribute character, armstrong number

+Seriability no -18, 19, 68, 107